SenhadjiMSaid/The-Mathemagician-s-Secret/Challenge/challenge.md

 ## 💡 Hints

 1️⃣ The Mathemagician has left behind a hidden clue in the ancient scrolls… but it’s not so obvious.
-Instead of directly revealing a, b, c, and d, he encoded them in a mysterious pattern: [hint.txt](Challenge\hint.txt.txt)
+Instead of directly revealing a, b, c, and d, he encoded them in a mysterious pattern: [hint.txt](Challenge\hint.txt.txt). <br>
 2️⃣ Before encryption, the flag was split into 4-character chunks and then transformed using a linear system of equations.

 ## 🚀 Goal